 Sender Operation.
-Let us consider the sender, as shown in Figure 2(a).
+Let us consider the sender, as shown in Figure 4(a).
 At the time of metafication, a SendMSocket component is encapsulated by the MetaSendMSocket component.
 Among other actions, the send() invocation of SendMSocket is replaced by a new send() invocation defined by the meta-level component.
 After metafication, any call to the base-level send() invocation is delegated to the meta-level send() invocation.
 This invocation adds a terminator header to the datagram packet it receives, which identifies packets that are ready for delivery to the application by the receiver.
 Next, the meta-level send() invocation stores this packet in firstPacketBuffer (the first packet buffer of the pipeline).
 Initially, both firstPacketBuffer and lastPacketBuffer refer to the same packet buffer.
-While last-PacketBuffer may change as new filters are inserted, always pointing to the last packet buffer in the pipeline, firstPacketBuffer remains fixed.
+While lastPacketBuffer may change as new filters are inserted, always pointing to the last packet buffer in the pipeline, firstPacketBuffer remains fixed.
 When SendMSocket is metafied by MetaSendMSocket, a thread is created and assigned to the SendMSocket send() invocation.
-This thread loops, retrieving a packet from lastPacketBuffer, creating a datagram packet, and passing it to the original base-level send() invocation, which in turn transmits the packet to the multicast group using the send() method of the underlying Multicast-Socket base class.
+This thread loops, retrieving a packet from lastPacketBuffer, creating a datagram packet, and passing it to the original base-level send()

+invocation, which in turn transmits the packet to the multicast group using the send() method of the underlying MulticastSocket base class.

 Receiver Operation.
-On the receiver, as shown in Figure 2(b), a MetaRecvMSocket encapsulates a base-level RecvMSocket component.
+On the receiver, as shown in Figure 4(b), a MetaRecvMSocket encapsulates a base-level RecvMSocket component.
 The receiver can be added to the multicast group, either before or after metafication, by calling its joinGroup() invocation.
 Once metafied, a thread is assigned to the RecvMSocket receive() invocation.
 The thread loops continuously, calling receive() and placing the returned packet in firstPacketBuffer.
 The order of filters on the receiver is the mirror image of that on the sender with function inverted.
 Each filter in the pipeline processes a packet from its source packet buffer and places it in its destination packet buffer.
 Similar to the send() invocation on the sender, metafication replaces the base-level receive() invocation with the meta-level receive() invocation defined by MetaRecvMSocket.
 Instead of calling the RecvMSocket receive() invocation, the MetaRecvMSocket receive() invocation retrieves packets directly from lastPacketBuffer.
 Before returning the packet to the caller, however, the receive() invocation checks the packet's MetaSocket header.
 If a terminator header is found at the beginning of the packet, then receive() removes this header and returns the original packet to the caller.
 Otherwise, additional filter processing needs to be performed on the packet before delivering it to the application.
 In this case, receive() generates a FilterMismatchEvent event containing the packet and the position of the required Filter in the filter pipeline.
 (Every Filter at the receiving side performs a similar task and compares the filter ID of the next packet to its ID.)
-This event is sent to the EventMediator, a singleton component in each addresss space that decouples event generators from event listeners [8].
+This event is sent to the EventMediator, a singleton component in each address space that decouples event generators from event listeners [13].
 The receive() invocation waits until the event has been handled, meaning that the needed filter has been inserted in the pipeline using the insertFilter() transmutation.
+In this manner, filters developed by third parties are not required to handle any packet headers other than their own.
+This logic is encapsulated in the other components of the MetaSockets.
 Additional details on event handling are discussed in the next section.